BZhang-ucsd/CS15Lwi22/lab-report-4-week-8.md

 ## We will be looking at two different implementation of markdown-parse in this report.

-Here is the link for my own markdown-parse repository: https://github.com/BZhang-ucsd/markdown-parse
+Link for my own markdown-parse repository: https://github.com/BZhang-ucsd/markdown-parse

-Here is the link for the markdown-parse repository that I reviewd: https://github.com/nseyoum/CSE15L-Platypus
+Link for the markdown-parse repository that I reviewd: https://github.com/nseyoum/CSE15L-Platypus

 We will be testing on these three markdown snippet: